sairaraza/sairaraza.github.io/index.md

 <section class="stripe">
 <div class="stripe__content">
 <h6>About</h6>
-<p>I am a researcher with a background in engineering and experience working with NGOs and media organisations.</p>
+<p>I am researcher with a background in mechanical engineering and experience in finding insights from data, literature and through co-creation for NGOs and media organisations.</p>
 </div>

-<div class="stripe__content3"><p>I am interested in the relationship between data, structure and materials and how these could be used to make design and 'maker' cultures more sustainable and inclusive.</p></div>
+<div class="stripe__content3"><p>I am interested in relationships between data, structure and materials and how these could be used to make design cultures more sustainable and inclusive.
+This has led to an interest in finding opportunities for non-scientists to work with scientists in knowledge building, vision-building and co-creation. </p></div>
 </section>

 <section class="stripe2">